-Another way to examine IDD Branch funding trends is to examine the Branch's support commitment for selected disorders during the four-year reporting period.
-Figure 6 and Figure 7 illustrate these trends for nine different conditions or groups of conditions within the Branch's portfolio.
+Another way to evaluate IDD Branch funding trends is to examine the Branch's support for selected disorders during the four-year reporting period.
+Figure 6 and Figure 7 illustrate these trends for nine different conditions or topics within the Branch's portfolio.
 The figures indicate fairly consistent support for research related to Fragile X syndrome (FXS), metabolic/mitochondrial disorders, and Down syndrome, while also showing a steady increase in support for Autism Spectrum Disorders (ASDs), which now represents almost 25 percent of the total Branch portfolio (Figure 6).
-Conditions such as muscular dystrophy and Rett, Williams, and Prader-Willi syndromes received fairly stable support during the period, while the Branch's commitment to newborn screening increased six-fold during the reporting period (Figure 7).
+Conditions such as muscular dystrophy and Rett, Williams, and Prader-Willi syndromes received fairly stable support, while the Branch's commitment to newborn screening increased six-fold during this reporting period (Figure 7).

 The remainder of the report highlights the science advances sponsored by the IDD Branch during the past four years.
-Although there are some areas of programmatic overlap, Branch activities are organized into the following topical research initiatives: Eunice Kennedy Shriver IDD Research Centers (IDDRCs); program on FXS and associated disorders; Rare Disease Cooperative Research Consortia (RDCRCs); Senator Paul D. Wellstone Muscular Dystrophy Cooperative Research Centers; chromosome abnormalities, genetic/genomic syndromes, and epigenetic disorders; biochemical and metabolic research; research on ASDs; newborn screening; research resources; and training and career development.
-Subsequent sections describe the Branch's activities by initiative, with a focus on major accomplishments of each initiative.
+Although there are some areas of programmatic overlap, Branch activities are organized into the following topical research initiatives: Eunice Kennedy Shriver IDD Research Centers (IDDRCs); program on FXS and associated disorders; Rare Diseases Cooperative Research Consortia (RDCRC); Senator Paul D. Wellstone Muscular Dystrophy Cooperative Research Centers; chromosome abnormalities, genetic/genomic syndromes, and epigenetic disorders; biochemical and metabolic research; research on ASDs; newborn screening; research resources; and Branch-supported training initiatives.
+These sections describe the Branch's activities with a focus on major accomplishments of each initiative.
 The final section of this report describes possible Future Directions for the Branch.

-Biosketches of Branch personnel are listed in Appendix A. Funding Opportunity Announcements (FOAs), which reflect areas of programmatic emphasis, released by the Branch during the last four years are listed in Appendix B. Appendix D lists expert panel members.
-Appendix E describes the various conferences and meetings the Branch supported since the Branch's last report to the National Advisory Child Health and Human Development (NACHHD) Council.
+Biosketches of Branch personnel are listed in Appendix A. Funding Opportunity Announcements (FOAs), which reflect areas of programmatic emphasis, released by the Branch during the last four years are listed in Appendix B. Appendix C lists expert panel members.
+Appendix D describes the various conferences and meetings the Branch supported since the Branch's last report to the National Advisory Child Health and Human Development (NACHHD) Council.